glepnir/glepnir.github.io/content/posts/colorscheme.md

 5. **Align with semantic expectations** (Color Semantics) for intuitive understanding
 6. **Highlight structure, not noise** (Hannebauer, Tonsky) for clarity

-The resulting theme scores 98/100 on scientific metrics:

-- Luminance hierarchy: 98/100
-- Hue distribution: 98/100
-- Saturation control: 99/100
-- CIECAM02 compliance: 97/100
-- Color semantics: 98/100
-- Syntax highlighting strategy: 95/100

-More importantly, it *feels* right and *stays* right.
-No more fatigue cycles.

 I hope this approach helps others escape the arbitrary theme-tweaking trap.
 The science exists—we might as well use it.

 ---